 III.
 The Images

 Twenty Journey to the West-related scenes appear on the second level of the pagoda’s multifaceted three-tiered base.
 The following line drawings, which are based on ink rubbings of the original carvings, come from an in-depth field report by the Yegŭrin Architectural Firm (Yegŭrin Kŏnchʻuksa Samuso, 1993).
+(Note: I have recently learned that the line drawings from Yegŭrin Kŏnchʻuksa Samuso (1993) are all but useless.
+See the update below for more info.)
 The images are presented below starting from the southernmost face (the six o’clock position) of the pagoda’s diamond-shaped cross section, proceeding in a clockwise fashion.
 Each is accompanied with commentary from the original report.
 You will notice the report is generally vague as the exact meaning of the scenes are often unclear.
 I will therefore present my own commentary or questions below in the hopes of furthering the discussion.

 On the left, a figure of a Buddhist monk stands at the front, and behind him a horse and figures in the shape of a pig’s head, a monkey, and more are depicted.
 The figure of the Buddhist monk appears to be Monk Xuanzang, the figure of the monkey, Sun Wukong, the figure with the pig’s head, Zhu Bajie, and the last figure appears to be Sha Wujing.
 In other words, it is Monk Xuanzang’s travel companions.
 On the right, pictured symmetrically with Xuanzang’s travel party is the figure of a nobleman wearing a crown, and behind him stands a figure of a young boy holding an umbrella over his head and the figures of three noblemen.